etomuc/CPC464-iRAM1024/Readme-rev2.md

 **Step 2:**

 On top add all remaining components.
 If you are not using sockets, solder all ICs first, then the CPU socket.
 If you are using sockets for all ICs, just solder all sockets.
-Capacitors come last.
+Resistor and capacitors come last.

 <img src="/pictures/build3.jpg" width="640"/>